pareshppp/UdacityProjects/Machine_Learning_Engineer_Nanodegree/Capstone---NotPineapple/Docs/capstone_report.md

 ![NotPineapple-4](Report_Images/Litchi-238_100.jpg)
 ![NotPineapple-5](Report_Images/Raspberry-319_100.jpg)

-There are a total of 60 different fruits including Pineapple (Different varities of the same Fruit have been classfied as a separate fruit).
+There are a total of 60 different fruits including Pineapple (Different varieties of the same Fruit have been classified as a separate fruit).

 ### Exploratory Visualization